Going to Meet the Man (short story): Interpretation

 [W]hat happens to the poor white man’s, the poor white woman’s, mind?
 It is this: they have been raised to believe, and by now they helplessly believe, that no matter how terrible some of their lives may be and no matter what disaster overtakes them, there is one consolation like a heavenly revelation—at least they are not black.
 I suggest that of all the terrible things that could happen to a human being that is one of the worst.
 I suggest that what has happened to the white Southerner is in some ways much worse than what has happened to the Negroes there.

-This statement centers on the idea that the relationship of oppression is perhaps more dehumanizing to the oppressor than to the oppressed.
-As such, Baldwin suggests that while Southern blacks may have had their bodies enslaved, Southern whites have had their minds enslaved by white supremacy.

-A psychoanalytic reading of the narrative structure suggests that Jesse's racism is not only irrational, but the result of repression.
-The story begins with a symptom: namely Jesse's inability to achieve an erection.
-He does not comprehend the cause of this phenomenon, and so "works through" a series of associated memories, each time implicitly linking sexuality and violence (e.g., feeling his penis "violently stiffen" upon beating the young black man).
-What Freud would call the "primal scene"—i.e., a traumatizing event in the child's early psychosexual development—is recovered at the end when Jesse remembers having attended the lynching.
-Eight-year-old Jesse even fixates on the black man's penis:
+UAE Emirates ID is an official identity card issued to residents and citizens of the UAE.
+It contains important personal information and is commonly required for government services, banking, healthcare, employment, and other official transactions.
+You can use the check id card service to find useful information about your Emirates ID status.